Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/data-lists.md

 ## Description

 Data Lists are useful when we have content that is not necessary associated with a file, such as a to-do list.
 This data is more like a database record than a content file with associated metadata.
-Out-of-the box Alfresco Content Services comes with a number of data lists that are ready to be used:
+Out-of-the box Content Services comes with a number of data lists that are ready to be used:

 * **Contact List** - Contacts list including first name, last name, full name, email, job title, phone (office), phone (mobile).